Mother's Day Manifesto

 There are some questions, I've learned, which are simply unanswerable.

 As time passes, I may gain gifts, and treasures, and insights but anything gained was too high a cost when compared to what was lost.
-Perhaps, one day, when I am very, very old, I will say that time has truly helped to “heal” my broken heart.
-But always remember that not a second of any minute of any hour of any day passes when I am not aware of the presence of my child's absence, no matter how many years lurk over my shoulder.
+Perhaps, one day, when I am very, very old, I will say that time has truly helped my broken heart.
+But always remember that I am always aware of the presence of my child's absence, no matter how much time has passed.

-So this year, on Mother’s Day, don’t forget that I have another one, another child, whose absence, like the sky, is spread over everything as C.S.
+So this year, on Mother’s Day, don’t forget that I am a mother and I have a child, whose absence, like the sky, is spread over everything as C.S.
 Lewis said.

 Don’t forget to say, “How are you really feeling this Mother’s Day?”
 Don’t forget that even if I have living children, my heart still aches for the one who is not here —for I am never quite complete without my child.